qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     .execute()
 Run the cell to execute the code using the **▷ (Run cell)** button.

 Select the … in the Tables section of the Explorer pane and select Refresh.
 You should now see the new sales_silver table listed.
-The ▲ (triangle icon) indicates that it’s a Delta table.
+The ▲ (triangle icon) indicates that it's a Delta table.

-Note: If you don’t see the new table, wait a few seconds and then select Refresh again, or refresh the entire browser tab.
+Note: If you don't see the new table, wait a few seconds and then select Refresh again, or refresh the entire browser tab.

-Now you’re going to perform an upsert operation on a Delta table, updating existing records based on specific conditions and inserting new records when no match is found.
+Now you're going to perform an upsert operation on a Delta table, updating existing records based on specific conditions and inserting new records when no match is found.
 Add a new code block and paste the following code:

 code
 # Update existing records and insert new ones based on a condition defined by the columns SalesOrderNumber, OrderDate, CustomerName, and Item.